aiven/aiven-docs/docs/products/opensearch/howto/migrate-snapshot-data-opensearch.md

 - Google Cloud Storage (GCS)
 - Amazon S3
 - Microsoft Azure
-- S3-compatible services.
-For example, Oracle Cloud Infrastructure
+- S3-compatible services, such as Oracle Cloud Infrastructure (OCI) or any other S3-compatible repository

 ## Prerequisites